abhkar/capstone_casting_agency/README.md

     This endpoint fetches all of the actors in the databse and displays them as json

 POST '/movies/create'
-    This endpoint will create a new movie in the database based on the json that is in the body of the request
+    This endpoint will create a new movie in the database based on the json which is in the body of the request

 POST '/actors/create'
-    This endpoint will create a new actor in the database based on the json that is in the body of the request
+    This endpoint will create a new actor in the database based on the json which is in the body of the request

 DELETE '/movies/delete/int:movie_id'
-    This endpoint will delete the movie that corresponds to the movie ID that is passed into the url
+    This endpoint will delete the movie that corresponds to the movie ID which is passed into the url

 DELETE '/actors/delete/int:actor_id'
-    This endpoint will delete the actor that corresponds to the actor ID that is passed into the url
+    This endpoint will delete the actor that corresponds to the actor ID which is passed into the url

 PATCH '/actors/patch/int:actor_id'
-    This endpoint will modify the actor that corresponds to the actor ID that is passed into the url based on the json that is passed into the body of the request
+    This endpoint will modify the actor that corresponds to the actor ID which is passed into the url based on the json that is passed into the body of the request

 PATCH '/movies/patch/int:movie_id'
     This endpoint will modify the movie that corresponds to the movie ID which is passed in the url based on the json that is passed into the body of the request